 Certified shorthand reporting professionals - called certified shorthand reporters or CSRs - transcribe passages from notes taken of dictated records or legal proceedings.
 Only individuals certified by the Board of Regents may use the certified shorthand reporter title.

-Any use of the title "Certified Shorthand Reporter," within New York State requires licensure.
+Any use of the title "Certified Shorthand Reporter," within New York State requires a certification.

-To be licensed as a certified shorthand reporter in New York State you must:
+To be a certified shorthand reporter in New York State you must:

-In 2014, there were 2 licenses issued for this occupation.
+In 2018, there were 3 certificates issued for this occupation.

-In 2015, there were 0 licenses issued for this occupation.
+In 2019, there were 2 certificates issued for this occupation.

 New York State Education Department